Madhubani accurately means “Forests of Honey”.

 Art of Madhubani also plays a giant role in preventing trees from being cut down.
 Shocked?
 Well, this art is used for decorations and also used for worship.
 Artists of Bihar make this Art on trees depicting Hindu deities and due to strong religious beliefs, people don’t cut them down.

-Images in Madhubani paintings were painted by women on newly plastered mud-walls of their huts during some religious occasions and important events.
 This art has established an international platform and is formed on a variety of things like paper, cloth, canvas, utensils, bangles, paper-mache products, wall hangings etc.

 Madhubani Paintings created by CreaTive Kalakari: